abuseofnotation/category-theory-illustrated/praise.md

 I will continue with examining the points which make my work unique compared to those books.

-Here I am attaching excerpts from both of them, as well as one from CTI, that explain the concept of an *order*
+I am attaching excerpts from both of them, as well as one from CTI, that explain the concept of an *order*

 Category Theory for Programmers
 ---